Best Vegan Dog Food Brands on the Market This Year

 • Sustainability: V-Dog is proud to make “plant-powered [dog] food that’s gentle on our earth’s resources.”

 • Cost: $71.99 for a 30-lb. bag, or $68.39 (5% savings) with a recurring subscription.
-You can get 20% off your first order with code SUBSCRIBE20.

-Credit: Halo
+Credit: Halo Pets

-• Nutritional profile: Halo uses non-GMO ingredients like ground peas, chickpeas, pearled barley, oats, pea protein, flaxseed (a great source of healthy, high quality omega-3 and omega-6 fatty acids for dogs), beet pulp, sweet potato, and beyond, with a guaranteed crude protein analysis of 20%.
+• Nutritional profile: Halo’s vegan kibble uses non-GMO ingredients like ground peas, chickpeas, pearled barley, oats, pea protein, flaxseed (a great source of healthy, high quality omega-3 and omega-6 fatty acids for dogs), beet pulp, sweet potato, and beyond, with a guaranteed crude protein analysis of 20%.
 Halo also offers a canned plant-based wet food which Cookie has tried and devoured – highly recommend it as a little add-in!

 • Sustainability: As a brand, Halo just isn’t going to be as sustainable as a fully-vegan company is purely because of the high resource-and carbon intensity of animal-based food products.
 That being said, simply offering a plant-based option is a step in the right direction.